• What is Copywriting?

 I affectionately call this “Lazy Client Syndrome.”

 Lazy Client Syndrome usually takes one of two forms.
-The first is what today’s letter writer describes: The client is lazy about giving you input and just wants you to ‘figure it out.’
+The first is that the client is lazy about giving you input and just wants you to “figure it out.”

 The second form is the other half of the same coin: The client inundates you with too much information—competitor’s pieces, notes about ideas, websites you should look at, etc.—and expects you to sift through it all to find what you need.